alphagov/govuk-developer-docs/source/manual/setting-up-new-rails-app.html.md

 - develop your Rails app in line with the [GOV.UK developer documentation on conventions for Rails applications](rails-conv)
 - name your Rails app in line with the [GOV.UK developer documentation on conventions for naming apps](naming)

-## Set up GitHub repo for the Rails app
+## Set up a GitHub repo for the Rails app

 Set up a GitHub repo for your Rails app by following the [GOV.UK developer documentation on automatically configuring a GitHub repo](auto-config).

 You must add a description to the __About__ section in the GitHub repo to make sure that you can add your app to the [GOV.UK developer documentation applications page](app-list).

 If you do not do this, you will see Middleman errors when the GOV.UK developer documentation is building.
 These errors will refer to attempts to modify a frozen empty string

 ## Add a software licence